Everything you need to know about building your baby registry, including all the must-haves!

 Water Tumbler: Highly recommend getting a LARGE cup or water bottle at some point during your pregnancy.
-Not only will you be drinking more while pregnant, but postpartum breastfeeding will have you feeling like you are in the middle of the desert chugging water.
-This one is awesome and I fill it up before bed every night to leave on my nightstand.
+Not only will you be drinking more while pregnant, but postpartum breastfeeding will have you feeling like you are in the middle of the desert, chugging water.
+This one is awesome, and I fill it up before bed every night to leave it on my nightstand.

-Rebozo: My doula introduced me to the rebozo (which you can use a sheet or scarf instead) but it does amazing things for a pregnant women with relieving discomfort in pregnancy and labor!
+Rebozo: My doula introduced me to the rebozo (which you can use as a sheet or scarf instead), but it does amazing things for relieving discomfort in pregnancy and labor!

 Nausea Remedies: I've got a whole blog post dedicated to these things alone.
 Check it out!

-The list for "postpartum must haves" can get quite extensive but with Amazon being available to most people, I recommend waiting to see what your recovery is like before buying TOO much.
-(I know its hard to not plan out everything before) Here is my list of what was beneficial for me!
+The list of "postpartum must haves" can get quite extensive, but with Amazon being available to most people, I recommend waiting to see what your recovery is like before buying TOO much.
+(I know it's hard to not plan out everything before) Here is my list of what was beneficial for me!

-I had a relatively easy delivery, and normal recovery.
-In the hospital, I lived in a robe that I brought with me, a comfy nursing bra, and the diapers that the hospital provided. *these nursing bras are my favorite because they are so comfortable and I still wear them 7 months postpartum!
+I had a relatively easy delivery and recovery.
+In the hospital, I lived in a robe that I brought with me, a comfy nursing bra, and the diapers that the hospital provided. *These nursing bras are my favorite because they are so comfortable, and I still wear them 7 months postpartum!

-Instead of the diapers that the hospital provided, I wore depends diapers (which were SO MUCH MORE COMFORTABLE), and would line the diaper with witch hazel pads that you CAN buy off amazon but I took home with me from the hospital.
-I also had purchased ice pads ahead of time but never used them because inflammation is good for healing!
+Instead of the diapers that the hospital provided, I wore depends diapers (which were SO MUCH MORE COMFORTABLE) and would line the diaper with witch hazel pads that you CAN buy off Amazon, but I took them home with me from the hospital.
+I also purchased ice pads ahead of time but never used them because inflammation is good for healing!

-Black Out Curtains: I HIGHLY recommend having black out curtains in your babies room (and yours if you are room sharing).
-I'm all for baby learning to sleep in bright lights as well, and napping in the sunlight during the day.
-But at night you want baby to sleep in a DARK room without flashing lights from police cars, fireworks, or any other light pollution that most of us experience. *not to mention they may sleep longer if its dark in there..
-Addy sleeps in till 8:30am!
+Black Out Curtains: I HIGHLY recommend having black out curtains in your baby's room (and yours if you are room-sharing).
+I'm all for baby learning to sleep in bright lights as well as napping in the sunlight during the day.
+But at night, you want baby to sleep in a DARK room without flashing lights from police cars, fireworks, or any other light pollution that most of us experience. *not to mention, they may sleep longer if it's dark in there...
+Addy sleeps in till 8:30 am!

 Storage for Everyday Items: I'm all about creating successful systems so I invested in baby hangers, size dividers, drawer organizers, stacking drawers, and labels.
 The system was thought about carefully so that it was established in a way that was easy to modify (like easily switching labels) and also would grow with Adalynn as she gets bigger and her needs change.

-Storage for Less Used Items: We have bins established in the top of her closet for items that we don't need easy access to like memorabilia, outgrown toys & clothes, and clothes that don't fit yet.
-I use these fabric bins from amazon and these label clips.
+Storage for Less Used Items: We have bins established at the top of her closet for items that we don't need easy access to, like memorabilia, outgrown toys & clothes, and clothes that don't fit yet.
+I use these fabric bins from Amazon and these label clips.

-There's a few different approaches that you can choose when it comes to baby sleeping but in any situation you NEED a safe space for baby to sleep.
+There are a few different approaches that you can choose when it comes to baby sleeping but in any situation, you NEED a safe space for baby to sleep.

 1. Co-sleeping (meaning you are sharing your bed with baby!)

 2. Room Sharing (meaning baby is sleeping in the same room as you!)
-If you pick this scenario you have a few different options.
-Baby can sleep in a bassinet like this one, baby can sleep in a bedside sleeper like this one, or baby can sleep in their crib that you have moved into your room.
-Whatever option you choose you will need a mattress protector and two sets of fitted sheets incase of any accidents!
+If you pick this scenario, you have a few different options.
+Baby can sleep in a bassinet like this one, baby can sleep in a bedside sleeper like this one, or baby can sleep in the crib that you have moved into your room.
+Whatever option you choose, you will need a mattress protector and two sets of fitted sheets in case of any accidents!

 In terms of clothing for sleep.. you have a LOT of options.. but don't "lose sleep" over it!
 There are lots of good choices!
 The most important thing is baby temperature...
 Feel the back of their neck to make sure they aren't too hot (sweaty, clammy) or cold to touch.
 If they feel warm and are sleeping well, chances are they are good to go.
 Research TOG ratings and know the temperature of the room baby is sleeping in to easily figure out what will work best for baby.